tinjet11/BrickBreaker-Java-Coursework/README.md

 - update UI to change the appearance and type of block to normal block.

 ### BlockHitHandlerFactoryProvider.java
-Purpose: This class provides a centralized point for obtaining specific BlockHitHandlerFactory instances based on the type of the block.
+- This class provides a centralized point for obtaining specific BlockHitHandlerFactory instances based on the type of the block.

 ### BlockHitHandlerFactory.java
-Purpose: serves as a blueprint for various concrete factories (e.g., ChocoBlockHitHandlerFactory, PenaltyBlockHitHandlerFactory, etc.), ensuring consistency in creating block hit handlers throughout your Brick Breaker game.
+- serves as a blueprint for various concrete factories (e.g., ChocoBlockHitHandlerFactory, PenaltyBlockHitHandlerFactory, etc.), ensuring consistency in creating block hit handlers throughout your Brick Breaker game.
 Each factory implementing this interface will provide its own logic for creating the corresponding BlockHitHandler instances.

 ### ChocoBlockHitHandlerFactory.java
-Purpose: Factory class responsible for creating instances of ChocoBlockHitHandler.
+- Factory class responsible for creating instances of ChocoBlockHitHandler.

 ### PenaltyBlockHitHandlerFactory.java
-Purpose: Factory class responsible for creating instances of PenaltyBlockHitHandler.
+- Factory class responsible for creating instances of PenaltyBlockHitHandler.

 ### HeartBlockHitHandlerFactory.java
-Purpose: Factory class responsible for creating instances of HeartBlockHitHandler.
+- Factory class responsible for creating instances of HeartBlockHitHandler.

 ### StarBlockHitHandlerFactory.java
-Purpose: Factory class responsible for creating instances of StarBlockHitHandler.
+- Factory class responsible for creating instances of StarBlockHitHandler.

 ### NormalBlockHitHandlerFactory
-Purpose: Factory class responsible for creating instances of NormalBlockHitHandler.
+- Factory class responsible for creating instances of NormalBlockHitHandler.

 ### ConcreteBlockHitHandlerFactory.java
-Purpose: Factory class responsible for creating instances of ConcreteBlockHitHandler.
+- Factory class responsible for creating instances of ConcreteBlockHitHandler.

 ### DropItemHandler.java
 - handle the behavior of drop items in the game.